Dani3lSun/apex-plugin-apexscreencapture/README.md

-#Oracle APEX DynamicAction Plugin - APEX Screen Capture
+#Oracle APEX Dynamic Action Plugin - APEX Screen Capture
 This plugin allows you to take "screenshots/captures" of pages or parts of it, directly on the users browser.
 The screenshot is based on the DOM and as such may not be 100% accurate to the real representation as it does not make an actual screenshot, but builds the screenshot based on the information available on the page.